All Episodes

 Throw the ultimate Hail Mary pass.

-McCain is throwing a Hail Mary.
+McCain has thrown a Hail Mary.

 McCain loves to throw these Hail Mary passes.

-It's the longest Hail Mary pass in the history of football or Hail Mary's.
+It's the longest Hail Mary pass in the history of football or Hail Marys.

 Because we now know how it happens.

-They just there's an echo chamber.
+They just, there's an echo chamber.

 How can he do two Hail Mary passes in one campaign?

-That was Crowdhammer, by the way.
+That was Krauthammer, by the way.

-New York Times columnist Thomas Friedman, who is one of the most pompous, arrogant elitists.
+From Jeff Poor at the Business and Media Institute, New York Times columnist Thomas Friedman, who is one of the most pompous, arrogant elitists.

 He has an unlimited expense account to travel the world for the New York Times and write columns on how to solve every problem there is.

-If we're going to be in the mortgage business as a government, then every government-funded mortgage, at least for a new building, means that building has to at least silver lead certified, okay.
+If we're going to be in the mortgage business as a government, then every government-funded mortgage, at least for a new building, means that building has to at least silver lead certified, okay?

-He appeared to promote his new book, Hot Flat and Crowded, Why We Need a Green Revolution and How It Can Renew America.
+He appeared to promote his new book, Hot, Flat, and Crowded, Why We Need a Green Revolution and How It Can Renew America.

 So Thomas Friedman is suggesting the mortgage bailout should come with green strings attached.

-That's what I mean.
+This is what I mean.

 They never shut up.